HotdoGuy90/osrmscript/docs/HOWTO.md

 var jsCode = osrmscript.translateToJavascript(code);
 ```

-## How to: Read a .osrm file (Currently Unavailable)
+## How to: Read a .osrm file

-This does not work yet, but I plan on adding a new function.
-I am thinking it goes like:
+As of the newest update 1.3.0 reading a .osrm file actually works!
+Tt goes like:

 ```javascript
 const osrmscript = require('osrmscript');